Home | About USIG | What's New | Events

 [1] After more than 2,000 years with its own unique legal tradition, China began to embrace the civil law tradition of the western world early in the 20th century.
 During the Republic of China period (1912-1949), systematic legislation placed China firmly in the civil law family.
 Since the establishment of the People’s Republic of China in 1949, the legal tradition in China has remained mainly civil law, though with significant characteristics of socialism.
 Thus there is no Civil Code in China at present, only General Principles of Civil Law.

-[4] The RAF (2004) was adopted to replace the 1988 Regulations on Foundations (enacted by the State Council on September 27, 1988).
-Under the 1988 RAF, the Foundation was a special category of Social Organization.
-Consequently, the term “Social Organization” in other laws and regulations has usually been used to include the Foundation.
-But the 2004 RAF no longer describes the Foundation as a special category of Social Organization.
-Foundations are in somewhat of a legal limbo, in theory if not in practice, because they are not mentioned in the General Principles of Civil Law.
+[6] The Regulations on the Administration of Foundations (2004) were adopted to replace the 1988 Regulations on Foundations (issued by the State Council on September 27, 1988).
+Under the 1988 Regulations, foundations were a special category of social organization.
+Consequently, the term “social organization” in other laws and regulations has usually been used to include foundations.
+But the 2004 Regulations no longer describe foundations as a special category of social organization.
+Foundations may be in somewhat of a legal limbo, in theory if not in practice, because they are not discussed in the General Principles of Civil Law.

-[5] One may question whether a Public Institution qualifies as an NPO at all, given that the government provides a Public Institution's original assets and exerts greater control over it than over an ordinary NPO.
-Even so, an Institution is subject to certain taxes on the same basis as SOs and CNIs, and the Public Benefit Donations Law treats donations to Institutions the same as donations to public benefit SOs.
-Whatever category Institutions may belong in, they are regularly the recipients of foreign grants, and so they are included in this Note.
+[8] One may question whether a public institution qualifies as an NPO at all, given that the government provides a public institution's original assets and exerts greater control over it than even over an ordinary NPO.
+Even so, a public institution is subject to certain taxes on the same basis as social organizations and civil non-enterprise institutions, and the Public Welfare Donations Law treats donations to institutions the same as donations to public benefit social organizations.
+Whatever category public institutions may belong in, they are regularly the recipients of foreign grants, and so they are included in this Note.

-[6] Article 50 of the Trust Law also lists the extent of “public benefit purposes” in terms of public benefit trust (or charitable trust).
+[10] Article 50 of the Trust Law also lists the extent of “public benefit purposes” in terms of public benefit trusts (or charitable trusts).
 It is nearly the same as Article 3 of the Public Welfare Donations Law.

 [9] Article 6 and 7 of the Opinions on Several Issues Concerning Registration and Administration of Enterprises (June 29, 1999).